AhmedElazony/linux-environment/README.md

 - pipewire (if you are using pulseaudio, you can edit the configuration related to it)
 - amixer (for managing audio)
 - sxhkd (for managing keybindings)
+- feh (for background imgae management)
+- dunst (for notification management)
 - slock (for lock screen)
 - xss-lock (for detecting lock screen if the screen goes off)
 - clipmenu (clipboard used in dmenu)